 Land Conservation at Flint Hills Resources

-Flint Hills Resources (FHR) is among the landowners that FMR has been working with to restore their portion of the ecologically vital Pine Bend Bluffs area.
-Starting with a natural resource management plan that was developed by the Minnesota Department of Natural Resources and FMR in 2000, FMR has been heading up the effort to restore prairie and oak savanna on the FHR site, in partnership with Great River Greening.
+Flint Hills Resources (FHR) is among the landowners that FMR has been working with to restore their portion of the ecologically vital Pine Bend Bluffs Natural Area.
+Starting with a natural resource management plan developed by the Minnesota Department of Natural Resources and FMR in 2000, FMR has been heading up the effort to restore native prairie, oak savanna and oak forest on the FHR site, in partnership with Great River Greening.

 Photo © 2006, Great River Greening

-The Pine Bend Bluffs cover an extensive area of woodland, wetland and prairie on both sides of a large bend in the Mississippi River about five miles south of downtown Saint Paul.
+The Pine Bend Bluffs Natural Area cover an extensive area of woodland, wetland and prairie on the west bank of the large bend in the Mississippi River, about five miles south of downtown Saint Paul.
 The name of the area is derived from the large white pines that used to grace the bluffs prior to European settlement.
 A few of these trees can still be seen, towering above the canopy, especially at the Pine Bend Bluffs Scientific and Natural Area.

 Bluffland restoration at Flint Hills Resources

-In addition to the sand gravel prairie work, this restoration project has seen other results:
+In addition to the sand gravel prairie work, other accomplishments include:

 Volunteers are vital

-Volunteers have been an integral part of this restoration work from the beginning.
-On May 20, 2000, over 350 volunteers spent a beautiful spring day removing invasive buckthorn and planting prairie seedlings at the site.
+Volunteers have been an integral part of this restoration work, beginning with the first community volunteer event on May 20, 2000.
+Over 350 volunteers spent that beautiful spring day removing invasive buckthorn and planting prairie seedlings at the site.
 Invasive exotic plant species, such as European buckthorn, present the biggest threat to the native plant communities of oak savanna, tallgrass prairie, and the rare sand gravel prairie.